daddel80/notepadpp-multireplace/README.md

 - **SafeMode**: Controls which standard Lua libraries are available.
   - **Default**: `SafeMode=0` (disabled).
   - **Description**: For enhanced security, enabling (`1`) disables all libraries (`os`, `io`, `package`, `debug`) and functions (`dofile`, `load`, `loadfile`, `require`, `collectgarbage`) that provide file or system access.
 This also disables file-dependent commands like `lvars`, `lkp`, and `lcmd`.
 The `string`, `table`, `math`, `utf8`, and `base` libraries remain available.
 When disabled (`0`), all standard libraries are loaded.

+- **FlowTabsNumericAlign**: Controls numeric alignment during column formatting.

+  - **Default**: `FlowTabsNumericAlign=1` (enabled).
+  - **Description**: When enabled (1), numeric values in CSV or tab-delimited text are right-aligned (or aligned at the decimal point) within their columns when Flow Tabs are active.
+When disabled (0), numeric alignment is skipped and spacing remains unchanged.

 ### Multilingual UI Support